 Website University of Pittsburgh- Department of Political Science

-The Department of Political Science at the University of Pittsburgh invites applications for an assistant professor (pending budgetary approval) in any subfield of political science or related discipline whose work addresses structural racism, oppression, or Black political experiences, conceived domestically, comparatively, or globally.
-We encourage applications from scholars working on problems of racial oppression and racialized inequalities and hierarchies – in race and ethnic politics, in political behavior, in political economy, in international and transnational politics, in global or domestic institutions (of the US or other countries), as well as any other topic related to our theme (including inequalities in cities, health, education, and technology).
+The Department of Political Science at the University of Pittsburgh invites applications for a 1-year (renewable) pre- or post-doctoral fellowship.
+Sub-field specialization is open, and we welcome and encourage applications from scholars whose work addresses structural racism, oppression, or the Black political experience conceived comparatively, domestically, or transnationally.
+We are interested in scholars researching topics including racial oppression and racialized inequalities and hierarchies in political economy, in international and transnational politics, in political behavior, in global or domestic institutions (of the US or other countries) – as well as any other topic related to our theme (including inequalities in cities, health, education, and technology).

 The University of Pittsburgh is an Affirmative Action/Equal Opportunity Employer and values equality of opportunity, human dignity and diversity.
 EOE, including disability/vets.

 To apply for this job email your details to email@example.com